OneKind is calling for a ban on the use of enriched cages for hens and farrowing crates for sows.

 What is the current legislation?

 Enriched cages are legal and around 2 million hens in Scotland are kept in these systems.
-Farm animal assurance schemes often have higher standards that the basic legislation and enriched cages are either banned or phased out under all of these apart from the Lion minimum standards.
+Farm animal assurance schemes often have higher standards than the basic legislation and enriched cages are either banned or phased out under all of these apart from the Lion minimum standards.
 We believe that the Scottish Government should be working to phase out the remaining enriched cages and move towards all hens in Scotland being in free-range systems.

 A pregnant pig will be placed in a farrowing crate a week before her due date and she will remain there with her piglets until they are weaned at around 3-4 weeks.
-The aim of the crate is to reduce piglet mortality by prevent the sow from accidentally crushing them.
+The aim of the crate is to reduce piglet mortality by preventing the sow from accidentally crushing them.
 The cages therefore severely restrict movement and pigs placed in them cannot even walk or turn around and they cannot move away if the piglets bite them while feeding.
 The lack of, or inadequate provision of, materials such as straw or peat also stops sows from fulfilling their strong nest-building instincts and this causes stress.

 What is the current legislation?